hark130/Latissimus_Dorsi/3-Internals/README.md

 **NOTE:** This is a continuation of 3-10-3

-* [ ] Extricate numerous Linux file IO functions into their own header
+* [X] Extricate numerous Linux file IO functions into their own header (Completed in 3-10-2...
+I couldn't wait)
-* [ ] Write functions to resolve symbolic links, programatically
+* [X] Write functions to resolve symbolic links, programatically (Completed in 3-10-2... doesn't work so well in /proc though)
 * [ ] Draw the complete line of a program's loaded libraries by
 	* [ ] Printing the "NEEDED" libraries from an application's ELF Header
 	* [ ] Use the above file IO functionality to resolve those (inevitably) symbolic links to their destinations